bos/stanford-cs240h/notes/l1/basics1.md

 # Some basic list functions

-The Prelude defines some list functions approximately like:
+The Prelude defines some list functions approximately as follows:

 ~~~ {.haskell}
 head :: [a] -> a